 In its general youth policy documents, GYBN has been promoting three elements: intergenerational equity, transformative education, and a rights-based approach for people and nature.
 One additional key policy document produced for the COP deserves particular attention as it was co-authored by three youth organizations and platforms, including one for climate change (GYBN et al 2022).
-Such document explains the risks of a "nature-positive" narrative, a narrative that seems to underestimate the fact that current practices are not positive for nature.
-Rather, youth advocated for "nature-based" solutions, not for nature-positive solutions.
-With "nature-based" they defend a diversified view of nature as rich and multiple ecosystems.
+Such document explains the risks of a "nature-positive" narrative, a narrative that seems to announce that current biodiversity-related practices are positive for nature.
+Rather, youth advocated for the need for "nature-based" solutions, not nature-positive solutions to be recognised.
+With "nature-based" or "ecosystem-based" they defended a diversified view of nature as rich and multiple ecosystems, that goes beyond the status quo.
 This last document shows the circulation of youth across environmental topics (biodiversity and climate change).
 Actually, several European youth circulate across venues: the Danish and Swedish youth delegates attend both biodiversity and climate change negotiations, many of them are both members of YOUNGO (youth platform in the climate change negotiations) and GYBN.